FathiMahdi/EXFY/README.md

 ## Discription

-The EXFY is a simple command line tool that mix beteween exiftool and yara, This tool used as a file/s malware detector as well to extract all the file/s meta data
+The <a href=https://github.com/FathiMahdi/EXFY>EXFY</a>is a simple command line tool that mix beteween exiftool and yara, This tool used as a file/s malware detector as well to extract all the file/s meta data

 ## Content